NurseFlood is a registered nurse with a passion for whole foods and all things Paleo.

 One of the latest trends is eating like our ancestors.
-Paleo eating is eating humanely raised meat, organic produce, and cage-free eggs.
-Eating Paleo, means eating gluten-free, soy-free, dairy-free, peanut-free, and legume-free.
+This article will tell you how to eat the Paleo diet and include a list of recipes, meals and snacks.
 In short: No wheat, grains, sugar, soy, milk, cheese, cream, peanuts, corn, or lentils of any kind.

 It can take some preparation and getting used to.
 While eating oil and grass-fed red meat is acceptable and healthy on paleo, consuming fat is a hurdle many previously low-fat dieters struggle to get over.
 There are a number of oils that are not friendly to the paleo diet.
 When beginning, try to stick to coconut oil, olive oil, ghee (clarified butter), tallow, and lard.

 Where to Start?

 Beginning a new eating plan can seem daunting.
 To avoid feeling overwhelmed, I've given you a sample meals for your first week!